ga4gh/va-spec/docs/source/quick-start.rst

 Where do I Start?
 #################

 New adopters will come to the VA-Spec with some requirements or representation of variant knowledge - be it an explicit model, or models implicit in data collection forms or data examples.
-There are many ways these adopters may engage with the VA-Spec as a Modeling Framework.
-Some may simply want to **adopt an existing Standard Profile**  out-of-the-box for their data.
-Others may find an existing Standard insufficient - and wish to refine or **extend an existing Profile** to meet their needs.
-And others may discover that no Profile yet exists for the type of knowledge they want to represent, and collaborate with the VA team to **define a new Standard Profile** from the GKS Core-IM.
+There are many ways these adopters may engage with the VA-Spec as a Modeling Framework:

+ * Some may simply want to **adopt an existing Standard Profile**  out-of-the-box for their data.
+ * Some may find an existing Standard insufficient - and wish to refine or **extend an existing Profile** to meet their needs.
+ * Some may discover that no Profile yet exists for the type of knowledge they want to represent, and collaborate with the VA team to **define a new Standard Profile** from the GKS Core-IM.

-The DECISION TREE below is designed to help adopters navigate these options, and find the right entry point for engagement with the VA Framework based on their data and requirements.
- * Follow the tree downward, choosing the appropriate path based on your data and project requirements.
- * **Blue** nodes present a **DECISION** to be made. **Green** nodes describe a terminal **ACTION** to be taken.
- * Guidance to help you make Decisions or perform Actions is provided below the tree, organized by node number.
+The **Descision Tree** below is designed to help adopters decide among and execute these options.
+Simply follow the tree downward, choosing the appropriate path based on your data and project requirements. **Blue** nodes present a **DECISION** to be made. **Green** nodes describe a terminal **ACTION** to be taken.
+Guidance to help you make Decisions or perform Actions is provided below the tree, organized by node number.

-The workflow and guidance provided is the same for :ref:`Statement Profiles <statement-profiles>`, which are used to represent discrete assertions of variant knowledge (e.g. a pathogenicity classification), or :ref:`Study Result Profiles <statement-profiles>`, which are used to capture collections of data about a single variant from a particular study or analysis dataset (e.g. from the gnomAD cohort allele frequency dataset).

 .. _quick-start-decision-tree: